 Braemar Community Action Plan.
 May 2013

-In developing the St Margaret’s project, the SRCT, local Project Group, and Jura Consultants carefully considered the findings of the Braemar Community Action Plan and Braemar Community Ltd.’s Visitor Management Plan.
+In developing the St Margaret’s project, Historic Churches Scotland, local Project Group, and Jura Consultants carefully considered the findings of the Braemar Community Action Plan and Braemar Community Ltd.’s Visitor Management Plan.
 Complementing and enhancing existing provision for local people and visitors is a priority for the project, as is ensuring that St Margaret’s brings additional benefit to the community, making it an even better place to live.

 Completed in July 2015, the St Margaret’s Braemar Performance and Artistic Venue Options Appraisal Report by Jura crystallises the Project Group’s vision for Braemar: